Offers Video ConferencingTap to Call This Lawyer

 Genene N. Dunn

-Partner at HUNSBERGER DUNN LLP, Serving Orange County for Over 30 Years!
+Partner at Hunsberger Dunn LLP, Serving Orange County an Riverside County

 "There is no client too small or too large for our firm, and all clients are treated equally no matter the value of their estate.
 I help guide families through difficult court processes while keeping harmony among the members."